Naihra/CozyGroveSaveMod/README.md

 # Game version
-Current apps (except for the collection sort and inventory expander that didn't require changes) will only work with Steam Beta (game version 2.3.0).
+Current apps will only work with game version 2.3.0.

 For older game versions use the released files, https://github.com/Naihra/CozyGroveSaveMod/releases/tag/2.2.0